hapax/hapax.github.io/assets/visual-qft.md

 	</div>
 	</figure>

-We now have a way to represent any vector in any finite-dimensional Hilbert space.
-If $I$ labels the basis, then we can think of a vector as a map $f: I
-\to \mathbb{C}$ and draw its image on the complex plane.
-These maps add component-wise, and scalar multiply by complex numbers in a natural way.
-If we write an arbitrary scalar as $z = \lambda e^{i\theta}$, multiplication by $z$ scales the whole figure by $\lambda$ and rotates it an angle $\theta$ counterclockwise, both with respect to the origin.

-Before we move on, there is a loose end here---or rather, two loose ends!
+There is a loose end here---or rather, two loose ends!
 The first and last point on the chain are unattached, but if we connect them, the chain becomes a closed loop.
 There is no law against this, but it does make the correspondence